-The way we are doing business is changing faster than ever and we needed to find innovative ways to show our audience how we are the ‘go to’ solution for tackling the leadership challenges of 2020 and beyond.
+To find innovative ways to show our audience how Henley Business School was the ‘go to’ solution for tackling the leadership challenges of the 2020’s.

 Our target audience was a combination of C-Suite, aspiring leaders and influencers to the board such as HR Directors.

-The objective for this campaign was to raise awareness for Executive Education using the greatest asset available – our people – to showcase the innovative research, practices and methodology we have in leadership and management.
+To raise awareness for Executive Education using the greatest asset available – Henley’s people – to showcase the innovative research, practices and methodology they had in leadership and management.

 Success would be measured in the following ways: